Skip to main content

 Sending the relevant offer letters, forms, and contracts using DocSend and Dropbox Sign for requesting eSignatures.

 Only have paper copies of your onboarding materials?
-Use Dropbox Scan to transform physical documents into high-quality PDFs and securely store them in Dropbox.
+Use Dropbox to turn your mobile device into a document scanner.
+In moments you can transform physical documents into high-quality PDFs and securely store them in Dropbox.

 Welcoming new hires